1854books/VCRM/README.md

 > 2º Qu’a-t-il été jusqu’à présent dans l’ordre politique? — RIEN.<br>
 > 3º Que demande-t-il? — À ÊTRE QUELQUE CHOSE [^28]
 >
 > The plan of this book is fairly simple.
-We must ask ourselves three questions.
+We must ask ourselves three questions.<br>
 > 1) What is the Third Estate?
 Everything.<br>
 > 2) What has it been until now in the political order?
 Nothing.<br>
 > 3) What does it want to be?
 Something (Sieyès *What Is the Third Estate?* Page